zouhair/NHLGames/README.md

 Ad detection only supports these applications:
 - Spotify Windows: If you want to play music during ads.
 - OBS Scene Changer : If you want to switch between windows when an ad hits.

-### ///_Language_
-NHLGames supports two languages: English and French.
-More can be added, but we are waiting for contributors to translate the file:
-`NHLGames/NHLGames/res/EnglishTemplate.resx` (can be modified in Visual Studio)

 ## //_Console_
 Go to this tab to see everything that NHLGames does.
 Also, any error or warning will show up here.